 SEE RELATED: What causes a headache behind the eyes?

-Less commonly, ophthalmic ointment can be used to treat:
+Less commonly, ophthalmic ointment can also treat:

-A condition that causes inflammation of the eye
+A condition that causes inflammation of the eye.

-Discomfort resulting from severe forms of dry eye syndrome
+Discomfort resulting from severe forms of dry eye syndrome.

-Another short- or long-term eye condition
+Other short- and long-term eye conditions.

-By contrast, a dry eye treatment such as cyclosporine (Restasis) is an ophthalmic emulsion, a type of eye drop that combines oil and water to help the solution better adhere to the eye’s surface for a longer period of time.
+By contrast, a dry eye treatment like cyclosporine (Restasis) is an ophthalmic emulsion, a type of eye drop that combines oil and water to help the solution stay on the eye’s surface for a longer period of time.

 READ MORE:Which eye drops are best for you?

-Page updated January 2021
+Page published on Wednesday, January 20, 2021